mbuczko/cerber-roles/README.md

                                 :user   (::ctx/user req)}})))
 ```

-Now, the crucial step is to attach both cerber's middlewares:
+Now, the crucial step is to apply both `wrap-authorized` and `wrap-permissions` middlewares:

 ```clojure
 (require '[cerber.roles]